Sciatic Nerve Pain – Cause & Relief

 Sciatica is a term used to describe radiating pain that travels along the path of the sciatic nerve, running from your lower spine through the buttock and down the back of the leg.
-It flares when the sciatic nerve is irritated or pinched by any of a range of problems in your lower back.
+It flares when the sciatic nerve is irritated or pinched by any range of problems in your lower back.

 Stretch to relieve Sciatic Nerve Pain

 To help with relief from Sciatic Nerve Pain – Dr. Steve has a really simple stretch that may just help you in your day.

 This Stretch is called the Pirformis Stretch for low back pain and Sciatica.